-Clara Brown was a slave.
+Clara Brown was an enslaved woman.
 No property, no expectations of life.
 But she happened to find a kind master who freed her when he died, and she started on two long journeys: one to find a place to live free, and the other to find her daughter.
 This is the inspiring story of a determined woman who was down, then up, then down again.

 Clara’s Journey to Freedom